 Guest Editor, Special Issue on Nikkei History, BC Studies, no. 192 (Winter 2016/17)

-I grew up around the world, attending school in places as distant from one another as Amsterdam, Pennsylvania, Hiroshima and Bangaluru.
-After graduating from the University of Washington School of Law in 1991, I clerked for several years for judges at the Washington Court of Appeals and the Federal District Court for the Western District of Washington, and also served as a Reservation Attorney for the Confederated Tribes of the Colville Reservation in north-eastern Washington.
-My interest in exploring the ways in which law was historically used to create and maintain racial boundaries in North America led me to return to school to study history at the graduate level at the University of Washington, where I completed my doctoral dissertation in 2006.
-I joined the history department at Simon Fraser University in 2005, and continue to draw on my training in both disciplines in my teaching and research.
-My first book, Subverting Exclusion: Transpacific Encounters with Race, Caste, and Borders, 1885-1928, published by Yale University Press as part of the Lamar Series in Western History, was awarded the 2011 Theodore Saloutos Book Award by the Immigration and Ethnic History Society, the 2013 Association for Asian American Studies History Book Award and, in dissertation form, the 2007 Institute for Pacific Northwest Studies Dissertation Prize.
+I grew up around the world, attending school in places as distant from one another as Amsterdam, Pennsylvania, Hiroshima, and Bangaluru.
+After graduating from the University of Washington School of Law in 1991, I clerked for several years for judges at the Washington Court of Appeals and the Federal District Court for the Western District of Washington, and served as a Reservation Attorney for the Confederated Tribes of the Colville Reservation in northeastern Washington.
+My interest in exploring ways in which law was historically used to create and maintain racial boundaries led me to return to school to study history at the graduate level at the University of Washington, where I completed a Ph.D. in history in 2006.
+I joined the History Department at SFU in 2005 and retired in 2022 to focus on my research and writing.
+I remain active as a writer and an historian and continue to draw on my background in both law and history in the work that I do.

-Trans-Pacific & borderlands history, race, contact relations, migration, legal history.
+Transpacific and borderlands history, race, migration, legal history.

 Converging Empires: Citizens and Subjects in the North Pacific Borderlands, 1867–1945